 Summary of Important Risks

-Lead Author(s): CSPV Medical Safety Operations Associate/Physician
+Lead Author(s): GPV Medical Safety Operations Associate/Physician

 NOTE: CSPV Medical Safety Operations Associate/Physician should align with Clinical Management on Phase I/II development products for this section.

 This section should provide a concise, cumulative, issue-by-issue list of important identified and potential risks, eg, those that might lead to warnings, precautions, or contraindications in labelling (i.e., drug-drug interactions).
 Such risks might include, for example, toxicities known to be associated with a particular molecular structure or drug class (i.e., class effect), or concerns based on accumulating nonclinical or clinical data.
 Each risk should be re-evaluated annually and resummarised as appropriate, based on the current state of knowledge.
 New information should be highlighted.
 The appropriate level of detail is likely to be dependent on the stage of drug development.